NexulAcademy/weather-app/readme.md

 Getting current user GPS location
 ==================================

-https://www.w3schools.com/html/tryit.asp?filename=tryhtml5_geolocation
+When the app loads, you may want to ask the user for permission to query their current GPS location, if the browser/device supports it.
+You can read about how to do that with the following resource. https://www.w3schools.com/html/tryit.asp?filename=tryhtml5_geolocation

+Once you have a location, you'll want to pass the location into a new 'showWeather()' function that takes a GPS Lat/Long pair.

 Further reading
 ===============

-See our JavaScript walkthrough for examples using some of the above (all but fetch). https://github.com/NexulAcademy/intro-html-css-js
+See the Nexul Academy JavaScript walkthrough for examples using some of the above (all but fetch). https://github.com/NexulAcademy/intro-html-css-js